pumpan/HelpingHand/README.md

  2. Extract the contents of the zip file into your WoW Classic Interface\AddOns\HelpingHand
  3. Launch World of Warcraft and ensure that the addon is enabled in the character selection screen.

-HelpingHand is a World of Warcraft addon designed to provide assistance in tracking world bosses, announcing their abilities, guiding players to the next boss location, and monitoring battleground progress and much more.
 ## Features
 ### WorldBosses (you need to be leader/assistant leader)
 + Boss Ability Announcements: When you target a boss it announces is raid about world boss abilities to better prepare for encounters.